kclandry/2600-Final-Markdown/Embedding and Formatting.md

 ### Horizontal Lines

-First of all, on the previous page, there were several horizontal lines used to seperate the individual sections.
+First of all, on the previous page, there were several horizontal lines used to separate the individual sections.
 These were created using groupings of certain symbols.
 A group of three or more asterisks, dashes(hyphens) , or underscores may be used.

 ```To demonstrate:
 ---